-It is also a place that seeks to be bold by educating clergy about LGBTQI persons, #BlackLivesMatter, systemic racism, and immigration rights.
+It is also a place that seeks to be bold by exploring challenges that affect the church including the LGBTQIA+ community, #BlackLivesMatter, systemic racism, and immigration rights.
 It is a place for clergy who want to be change agents in their communities, but who don’t quite have the tools to do so.
 It is a place for clergy who serve congregations whose membership reflects the vast political spectrum of American politics.
 It is a place where clergy who want to learn how to address these issues within their congregations can turn.
 It is also a place where we recognize a person’s call to ministry and we help them understand what that call means in the 21st century.

 Duke Divinity School (coursework toward M.A.C.P. — Youth Ministry concentration)

-Current Master of Divinity student @ Hood Theological Seminary
+Master of Divinity Student, Hood Theological Seminary